 26 U.S. Code § 7201 - Attempt to Evade or Defeat Tax

-You could face prosecution in the state of California or at the federal level, depending on which taxes have not been paid.
-26 U.S.C. § 7201 is the federal statute regarding imposition and collection of taxes and used by prosecutors when someone willfully attempts to evade or defeat a federal tax.
+Depending on which taxes have not been paid, you could face prosecution in California or federal court.
+26 U.S.C. § 7201 is the federal statute regarding the imposition and collection of taxes, and prosecutors use it when someone willfully attempts to evade or defeat a federal tax.

-In spite of efforts to reduce tax evasion incidents with audits, it's still a massive problem for the Internal Revenue Service (IRS) every year.
+Despite efforts to reduce tax evasion incidents through audits, the Internal Revenue Service (IRS) still faces a massive yearly problem.

-While tax fraud is a serious crime at the federal level, it's also a severe offense in the state of California with strict repercussions.
+While tax fraud is a serious crime at the federal level, it's also a severe offense in California with strict repercussions.

-Readers should note that in order for a prosecutor to convict you of violating tax evasion laws, they have to prove you knew the information was false and it was deliberately provided with the intent to avoid paying taxes.
+Please know that for a prosecutor to tell you about violations of tax evasion laws, they have to prove you knew the information was false.
+It was deliberately provided with the intent to avoid paying taxes.

 Our Los Angeles criminal defense lawyers are reviewing the laws more closely below.